Belarusian Hajun project: Security forces infiltration and termination of the project

-On February 5, 2025, Anton Motolko reported that as a result of unauthorized entry, Belarusian security forces gained access to a chat with the “Gayun” bot earlier that morning, where information from people was collected.
+On February 5, 2025, Anton Motolko reported that as a result of unauthorized entry, Belarusian security forces gained access to a chat with the "Hajun" bot earlier that morning, where information from people was collected.
 The security forces gained access to the chat by clicking on an invitation link that was created on March 2, 2022.
-At the time of the security forces’ infiltration of the chat, the function of hiding old messages for new users was not enabled in its settings.
+At the time of the security forces' infiltration of the chat, the function of hiding old messages for new users was not enabled in its settings.
 The scale of the data uploaded is unknown.
-The head of the Belarus Solidarity Foundation, Andrei Stryzhak, stated that due to the security forces’ access to information from the “Belarusian Gayun” chatbot, 50 requests for emergency evacuation from Belarus were received on their hotline in just 24 hours.
-On February 7, 2025, the monitoring project “Belarusian Gayun” announced the termination of its activities.
+The head of the Belarus Solidarity Foundation, Andrei Stryzhak, stated that due to the security forces' access to information from the "Belarusian Hajun" chatbot, 50 requests for emergency evacuation from Belarus were received on their hotline in just 24 hours.
+On February 7, 2025, the monitoring project "Belarusian Hajun" announced the termination of its activities.

+Mass repressions against informants

+By February 2026, human rights activists were aware of 163 detained Hajun informants, and the total number of detainees could be around 1,500.
+Human rights activists compare the arrests, investigation, and trial to an assembly line.
+Investigative actions are almost not carried out, the evidence in the case usually consists only of the fact that "Hajun" was declared an extremist formation, the fact of sending information to Motolko's chatbot with Telegram account IDs, and information from databases that links IDs with phone numbers.
+Detainees are charged under article 361^{4} (article 361, note 4) of the Criminal Code of Belarus ("Assisting extremist activities") that can be punished up to 7 years of prison.

+International reaction

+In a statement dated October 14, 2025, the Ministry of Foreign Affairs of Ukraine called on the international community to increase pressure on Alexander Lukashenko's regime in connection with the mass arrests due to the "Hajun case".
+The Ukrainian Foreign Ministry links this case to an attempt to replenish the pool of political prisoners for exchange purposes.